Engineering 100-980

 The goal of this semester’s project is to:

 2. Provide a complete CAD drawing of your chosen rocket, complete with dimensions.
 The CAD must include all aspects of the rocket, including: nose cone, sensor payload in the nose cone, body tube, parachute and connection points, motor housing, motor, motor holder, and fins.
-(Extra: CAD must include descent phase also, with parachute deployed.)
+Additionally, the CAD model must include descent phase also, with parachute deployed.

 4. Build a simulation package that describes the different phases of the flight (thrust, drift, descent) robustly.
 This simulation package must: A. Calculate the changing accelerations given the (vertical) forces that are acting on the rocket at the time.
 B. Take into account the changing mass of the rocket.
 C. Take into account the changing area of the rocket.
 D. Calculate the velocity of the rocket as a function of time.
 E. Calculate the altitude of the rocket as a function of time.
 The coding language can be Google Spreadsheets, Excel, Python, Matlab, or C++.
-(Extra: The simulation should accurately capture the thrust profile of the specific rocket engine used and should accurately capture the deployment of the parachute over the course of the time specified through experimentation.)
+Additionally, the simulation should accurately capture the thrust profile of the specific rocket engine used and should accurately capture the deployment of the parachute over the course of the time specified through experimentation (drop tests???).

 5. Conduct data analysis by comparing and contrasting the different methods of calculating acceleration, velocity, and position for the flight and simulation data.
 This comparison must be included in the poster and final reports, as described below.